Victor Bumbalo Author - Playwright - Director - Dharma Teacher

 VICTOR BUMBALO is an award-winning playwright whose plays have been produced worldwide and translated into five languages.
 He is the recipient of an Ingram Merrill Award for playwriting.

-Bumbalo was awarded a fellowship to Bennington College were he received his M.A.
+Bumbalo was awarded a fellowship to Bennington College where he received his M.A.

 His play, NIAGARA FALLS, followed its Off-Broadway run with subsequent openings in over fifty cities throughout the United States, England, and Australia.